aronkst/go-file-hosting/README.md

 make test-file file=FILE
 ```

-Example of how to download a file.
+Example of how to download a file:

 (replace URL with url file to download.)